iladiro/angular-slider/projects/iladiro-angular-slider-library/README.md

     <iladiro-slider [slideList]="list"></iladiro-slider>

 ## Interface
 Convert your array in an Slide object array.
-As you can see, not all properties are required.
+As you can see, not all properties are required.<br><br>
+Import IladiroAngularSlide from ```import { IladiroAngularSlide } from '../../interfaces/slide.interface';```

-    interface Slide {
+    interface IladiroAngularSlide {
         link?: string;
         mediaSrc: string;
         tag?: string;